timcode21/timcode21/README.md

 Data Analyst focused on turning business data into structured insights that support operational and commercial decisions.

-With experience in production and operational environments, I approach analysis with practical context — understanding how sales, inventory, and performance metrics affect real outcomes.
+With experience in production and operational environments, I approach analysis with practical context; understanding how sales, inventory, and performance metrics affect real outcomes.

 ---